Prince Andrew of Greece and Denmark: Early career

 In 1909, the political situation in Greece led to a coup d'état, as the Athens government refused to support the Cretan parliament, which had called for the union of Crete (still nominally part of the Ottoman Empire) with the Greek mainland.
-A group of dissatisfied officers formed a Greek nationalist Military League and demanded, among other reforms, the removal of royal princes from the army, which led to Prince Andrew's resignation from the army and the rise to power of Eleftherios Venizelos.
+A group of dissatisfied officers formed a Greek nationalist Military League and demanded, among other reforms, the removal of royal princes from the army, which led to Andrew's resignation from the army and the rise to power of Eleftherios Venizelos.

 A few years later, at the outbreak of the Balkan Wars in 1912, Andrew was reinstated in the army as a lieutenant colonel in the 3rd Cavalry Regiment, and placed in command of a field hospital.
-During the war, his father was assassinated and Andrew inherited a villa on the island of Corfu, Mon Repos.
+During the war, his father was assassinated and Andrew inherited a villa on the island of Corfu, Mon Repos, as well as an annuity of £4,000.
 In 1914, Andrew (like many European princes) held honorary military posts in both the German and Russian empires, as well as Prussian, Russian, Danish and Italian knighthoods.

-During World War I, he continued to visit Britain, despite veiled accusations in the British House of Commons that he was a German agent.
+During World War I, Andrew continued to visit Britain, despite veiled accusations in the British House of Commons that he was a German agent.
 His brother, King Constantine, who was the Kaiser's brother-in-law, followed a neutrality policy, but the democratically elected government of Venizelos supported the Allies.
 By June 1917, the King's neutrality policy had become so untenable that he abdicated and the Greek royal family were forced into exile.
 For the next few years, most of the Greek royal family lived in Switzerland.